-The Group and the Company have a significant balance of biological assets amounting to RM24.52 million as at 31 December 2019.
-The biological assets comprise of planted trees in industrial tree plantation area.
-The biological assets of the Group and of the Company are required to be measured at fair value less costs to sell.
+The Group and the Company have a significant balance of biological assets amounting to RM24.82 million as at 31 December 2020.
+The accounting policies of the Group and the Company is to measure biological assets at fair value less costs to sell.